 Using a die we worked on writing numbers 1-6.
 The first time a number was rolled my son traced it.
 Then each additional roll he had to write the number on his own.

-The final Halloween number activity for preschool was the favorite for my kids.
-It is a roll & feed game.
+The final number of Halloween activities for preschool was the favorite for my kids.
+It is a roll-and-feed game.
 They had to choose a color card and roll the dice to see how many candies and which color they would have to feed the Jack-O-Lantern.

 These math Halloween activities for preschool and kindergarten are fun, engaging, and age-appropriate.
 They can be done in small groups, or individually.